-- The costs involved with making appropriate accommodations;
+- The costs involved with making appropriate accommodations

-- The size and financial resources of the employer;
+- The size and financial resources of the employer

-- Size of the employer’s business.
+- Size of the employer’s business

 Filing a Claim for Disability Discrimination

 There are strict time limitations for doing so.
 You have one year from the date of the alleged discriminatory action to file a claim.

 Contact a Skilled California Employment Law Attorney About Disability Discrimination

-If you have grounds to believe you are the victim of disability discrimination, it is critical to work with a lawyer who has experience with these types of cases.
+If you have grounds to believe you are the victim of disability discrimination in California, it is critical to work with a lawyer who has experience with these types of cases.

 At the Workplace Rights Law Group in Los Angeles, CA, our employment law attorneys can assist you with all aspects of a disability discrimination claim.